Philip J Day: Career

-In 2020 Day directed the six-part, crime series Dying to Be Famous, about the death of a black model, Ryan Singleton, which aired on Bounce TV.
+In 2023 Day produced The Cello (2023 film), an international co-production starring Jeremy Irons and Tobin Bell, directed by Darren Lynn Bousman.
+In 2021 Day directed the six-part, crime series Dying to Be Famous, about the suspicious death of black model, Ryan Singleton, which aired on Bounce TV.
 That same year, he was co-executive producer on 13 episodes of the supernatural reality show, Kindred Spirits.

-In 2019, The Russian Bride, starring Corbin Bernsen and Kristina Pimenova, which Day produced, was chosen to close the Fantasporto International Film Festival, in Portugal on March 2, 2019, and was released worldwide 2019 by VMI Distribution.
-His previous movies The Amityville Terror (2016) and Euroclub (2018) performed well on Showtime and Netflix.
+In 2019, The Russian Bride, starring Corbin Bernsen and Kristina Pimenova, which Day produced, was chosen to close the Fantasporto International Film Festival,.

-He has been working as a freelance Executive Producer and Showrunner on TV series, such as Stan Lee's Lucky Man for Sky 1, "Navy Seals: America's Secret Warriors" for History (U.S. TV network), "Polar Bear Town" for the Smithsonian Institution, Blood Relatives and Love Kills for Investigation Discovery, Alaska: The Last Frontier for Discovery and Sex Sent Me to the ER for TLC.

-For three years, between 2016 and 2018, Day worked with notable comic book author Stan Lee on Stan Lee's Lucky Man.
-Day also worked with director Robert Rodriguez for the highly regarded BBC show Ten Minute Film School.
+Between 2016 and 2018, Day worked with notable comic book author Stan Lee on Stan Lee's Lucky Man.
+Day also worked with director Robert Rodriguez for the BBC show Robert Rodriguez' Ten Minute Film School.

-Day wrote and directed nearly twenty TV shows for National Geographic including a film about D. B. Cooper, a man who has eluded the FBI for over thirty years.
+Day wrote and directed twenty documentaries for National Geographic including a film about D. B. Cooper, a man who has eluded the FBI for over thirty years.

-Many of his films explore ancient civilizations.
-Lost Cities of the Amazon for National Geographic investigates the tragic loss of life to indigenous Amerindians along the Amazon River from disease like influenza brought unwittingly by Spanish Conquistadors after 1492 (some experts believe up to ninety percent of the population perished in the first century of white explorers).
-Day also works on more scientific based series.
-His documentary on ancient medicine explores the origins of plastic surgery to 3,000 years before Hollywood face-lifts.